There’s only one way to become a better writer, and that is through lots of practice.

 Below you’ll find a list of essential writing habits that will benefit your writing skills.
 Try introducing one habit into your routine every couple of months.
 Some of these might not work for you, and that’s okay.
 By the end of the year, you’ll be well on your way to becoming an expert in all things writing.

-- Establish a writing schedule and write daily if possible: Whether you write for three hours a day or fifteen minutes a day, daily writing is the most critical of writing habits.
+- Establish a writing schedule and write daily if possible: Whether you write for three hours a day or fifteen minutes a day, daily writing is a critical writing habit.
 It’s better to write for fifteen or twenty minutes every day than to binge for five or six hours over the weekend, but if you can establish a daily writing schedule with longer sessions on weekends, then all the better!

 - Don’t forget to read: I can’t stress how obvious it is when a writer is not well-read.
 Lack of reading will be apparent in every sentence.
 The importance of reading cannot be overstated: read as much and as often as you can.